 You should also consider if you need leasehold or freehold land.
 The former can only be owned for a fixed amount of time – usually, 99 years – before it is returned to the government, while the latter gives you complete ownership of the land for all time until the title to the land is officially transferred to someone else.

 Bear in mind that all these details will affect the purchase price that you will eventually settle for.
-For example, a piece of land in the middle of Kuala Lumpur could easily cost you RM2,000 per square feet, but a land of similar size in Bentong would be cheaper, going for as low as RM7 per square feet.
+For example, a piece of land in the middle of Kuala Lumpur could easily cost you RM2,000 per square foot, but a land of similar size in Bentong would be cheaper, going for as low as RM7 per square foot.

 3. How do I buy land at the right price?

-Always remember that buying land isn’t like shopping during the Malaysia Mega Sale, which translates to say that you shouldn’t rush and pounce on the first offer you find.
+Always remember that buying land isn’t like shopping during the Malaysia Mega Sale, which translates to saying that you shouldn’t rush and pounce on the first offer you find.

 Seeking the help of a real estate or property agent at this stage is a popular option.
 These agents can help you find a plot of land that matches your needs and negotiate deals with sellers, in exchange for a commission or fee of up to 3% of the land’s sale price.